 All plate tectonic boundaries are faults because they always have movement relative to each other.
 By definition, plate tectonics always converge, diverge or slide across each other.

-- Normal faults occur at divergent plate boundaries.
+- NORMAL: Normal faults occur at divergent plate boundaries.

-- Strike-slip faults occur at transform plate boundaries.
+- STRIKE-SLIP: Strike-slip faults occur at transform plate boundaries.

 But faults can occur within plates as fractures as well.
 For example, the New Madrid Fault is a massive fracture in Missouri.
 Over time, this fault has caused the Mississippi River to run a different course.